Transition metal oxo complex: Molybdenum/tungsten oxo species

 Three structural families of molybdenum cofactors: a) xanthine oxidase, b) sulfite oxidase, and c) (DMSO) reductase.
 The DMSO reductase features two molybdopterin ligands attached to molybdenum.
 They are omitted from the figure for simplicity.
 The rest of the heterocycle is similar to what is shown for the other two cofactors.

 The oxo ligand (or analogous sulfido ligand) is nearly ubiquitous in molybdenum and tungsten chemistry, appearing in the ores containing these elements, throughout their synthetic chemistry, and also in their biological role (aside from nitrogenase).
-The biologically transported species and starting point for biosynthesis is generally accepted to be oxometallates MoO_{4}^{2−} or WO_{4}^{2−}.
+The biologically transported species and starting point for biosynthesis is generally accepted to be oxometallates MoO4(2-) or WO4(2-).
 All Mo/W enzymes, again except nitrogenase, are bound to one or more molybdopterin prosthetic group.
-The Mo/W centers generally cycle between hexavalent (M(VI)) and tetravalent (M(IV)) states.
+The Mo/W centers generally cycle between hexavalent M(VI) and tetravalent M(IV) states.
 Although there is some variation among these enzymes, members from all three families involve oxygen atom transfer between the Mo/W center and the substrate.
 Representative reactions from each of the three structural classes are: